Herlock Sholmes (Ace Attorney): Backstory

 The following day, Sholmes is hired by Evie Vigil to find her missing husband Daley, before learning from Gina that Gregson had been murdered and Barok van Zieks is accused of his murder.
 Shocked at the news, and believing the recently returned Asogi to have completed his mission, Sholmes leaves to investigate, ultimately reuniting with Mikotoba and inadvertently exposing to Iris that John Wilson isn't her father, and that Mikotoba was his partner.
-Identifying Judge Seishiro Jigoku as the true murderer and Chief Justice Mael Stronghart as the mastermind behind the Assassination Exchange, Sholmes arranges for all necessary witnesses to be present outside the court, appealing to the gallery to force the trial to continue.
+Identifying Judge Seishiro Jigoku as the true murderer and Lord Chief Justice Mael Stronghart as the mastermind behind the Assassination Exchange, Sholmes arranges for all necessary witnesses to be present outside the court, appealing to the gallery to force the trial to continue.
 After Stronghart is exposed, although with no physical proof of his crime, a hologram of Sholmes appears, revealing he was at Buckingham Palace with Iris and Queen Victoria, who had been watching the trial from the beginning via his hologram broadcast system.
 The queen strips Stronghart of all his powers and decrees that he will be tried for his crimes at a later date.
 Following Stronghart's arrest, Sholmes congratulates Ryunosuke before departing once again.
 That night, Sholmes catches up with Mikotoba by describing all the cases he had missed since their separation, giving Gregson's pocket watch to Gina.

 Iris also admits that she no longer feels the need to keep searching for her birth father, acknowledging Sholmes as the only father she ever needed.
 Half a week later, Sholmes says goodbye to Mikotoba, Ryunosuke, and Susato as they return to Japan, saying it was fun being able to work on one more case with his partner.
 He expresses hope to do so once again in the future, when he would eventually visit them all in Japan himself.
 During the credits, Sholmes shows irritation at receiving a surplus of requests for his hologram system from various parties despite the secrecy of the closed trial, and contemplates escaping to Japan until things settle down.
 Iris also gives him a letter thanking him for everything he has done for her, causing him to burst into tears.

 Appearances

-The Great Ace Attorney video games
+The Great Ace Attorney: Adventures

 In the first prequel game, The Great Ace Attorney: Adventures, Sholmes mentors defense attorney Ryunosuke Naruhodo and his assistant Susato Mikotoba following the apparent death of his friend Kazuma Asogi on a steamship, making use of "Joint Reasoning", in which Sholmes makes quick deductions about a witness, and Ryunosuke and Susato point out contradictions in his theories, inspecting the witness and surroundings from various angles in order to find hidden clues that can help lead Sholmes to the proper conclusion.
 Upon their arrival to London, Sholmes invites Ryunosuke and Susato to live with him and his daughter Iris Wilson at 221B Baker Street and set up their law office in their attic, later befriending pickpocket Gina Lestrade.